How do you reach it?

 For everyone who scored under 90 on the test, you should consider where your strengths and weaknesses are as this will help you to decide what to do next.
 This guide will help you to become enlightened.

-The test is broken down into different sections, A to E. These sections are designed to test different mental traits as all these traits are important now that we look at how to become enlightened.
-Let’s take a closer look.
+The test is broken down into different sections, A to E. These sections are designed to test different mental traits.
+The key to spiritual awakening is to develop the weaker aspects of the mind.

 Each individual section (A to E) is marked out of 20.